 Between late November and mid-January, Christmas Markets pop all over Budapest.
 Some close right after Christmas, but the one on Vacy utca is open until late in January.
 Plan to explore all of them and find interesting souvenirs or decorations.
 If you like to skate, there are quite a lot of ice skating rinks at these markets.

-Tip: visit the city in early to mid-December and you don’t only benefit from very affordable accommodation , but you can also enjoy the less crowded Christmas markets.
+Tip: visit the city in early to mid-December and you don’t only benefit from very affordable accommodation, but you can also enjoy the less crowded Christmas markets.
+Depending on what area you choose to stay in, there is accommodation available for as little as $20* a night (in a private room with private bathroom).

 Try the mulled wine